 Sexpert for Life: A Spotlight on Dr. Laurie Betito

 Dr. Laurie Betito, for some reason, always found it easy to talk about sex – so much so that she became the de facto sexpert of her high school group of friends, who would come with all sorts of questions.
 She would “do the research and kind of find the answers for them.”

 There were questions about losing their virginity.
 There were questions about how to give a blowjob… “that kind of thing,” Betito seemed to shrug with her voice.
 “We had very little access to information.”
 This was Montreal in the late 1970’s.

-There was a time her father had sold encyclopedias.
+There was a time when her father had sold encyclopedias.
 “I had, like, all the encyclopedias, and I had Cosmopolitan magazine,” laughed Betito.
 “That was about all I had in terms of research tools as a teen.
 There really wasn’t all that much available.”
 After a moment’s pause, she added: “Oh yes… I discovered a book in my parents’ closet about positions – I had that too.”